 Females: Surgery involves opening the abdomen and removing the ovaries and uterus.
 The wound is then closed in multiple layers of stitches.

-Surgery for females is more complex so it requires a longer anaesthetic and longer surgery time.
-For this reason, recovery from surgery is generally slower for females than males; however, most cats are back to normal within 24 hours of surgery.
+Surgery for females is more complex so it requires a longer anaesthetic and longer surgery time, however, most cats are back to normal within 24 hours of surgery.
 Free wound checks are available post-surgery and stitches are removed 10-14 days after surgery.

 Males: The skin of the scrotum is opened over each testicle and then they are tied off and surgically removed.
 The wound is then left open to drain any resulting fluid.
 There are no stitches to be removed.
 A free wound check is available after surgery.

 Desexing offers multiple health benefits.
-Aim for 3-5 months of age.
+Aim for around 3-4 months of age.